BuckWoody/workshops/DataScienceAndTDSP/README.md

-# Microsoft Labs -  The Team Data Science Process using Azure Machine Learning
+## Microsoft Workshops -  The Team Data Science Process using Azure Machine Learning Services

 ### Author: Buck Woody, Applied Data Scientist, Microsoft Research and AI Team

 This hands-on lab guides you through using the [Team Data Science Process](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/overview) using [Azure Machine Learning Services](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml) with the Azure Machine Learning Workbench.

 In this workshop, you will:
-- [ ] Understand and use the TDSP to clearly define business goals and success criteria
+- Understand and use the TDSP to clearly define business goals and success criteria
-- [ ] Use a code-repository system with the Azure Machine Learning Workbench using the TDSP structure
+- Use a code-repository system with the Azure Machine Learning Workbench using the TDSP structure
-- [ ] Create an example environment
+- Create an example environment
-- [ ] Use the TDSP and AMLS for data acquisition and understanding
+- Use the TDSP and AMLS for data acquisition and understanding
-- [ ] Use the TDSP and AMLS for creating an experiment with a model and evaluation of models
+- Use the TDSP and AMLS for creating an experiment with a model and evaluation of models
-- [ ] Use the TDSP and AMLS for deployment
+- Use the TDSP and AMLS for deployment
-- [ ] Use the TDSP and AMLS for project close-out and customer acceptance
+- Use the TDSP and AMLS for project close-out and customer acceptance

 You'll focus on the objectives above, not Data Science, Machine Learning or a difficult scenario.